Summary

 hashv

-function from the keccak
+function from thekeccak

-hash the owner as well as the note.
-This is how we’ll verify note ownership
+crate to hash the note and owner, each as their corresponding byte representation.
+It’s crucial that you hash the owner as well as the note.
+This is how we’ll verify note ownership before updates in the update instruction. - Create an instance of the

-owner’s public key, and the raw note as a String.
-Then call
+struct using the hash from step 1, the owner’s public key, and the raw note as a String.
+Then callwrap_application_data_v1

-to issue a CPI to the Noop program, passing the
+to issue a CPI to the Noop program, passing the instance ofNoteLog

 instruction.
-This takes the hash computed in step 1 and adds it to the next
+This takes the hash computed in step 1 and adds it to the next available leaf on your Merkle tree.
+Just as before, this requires the Merkle tree address and the tree authority bump as signature seeds.

 instruction.
 This should